-Romania: Oltenia energy holding complains at regulator decision to change tariffs16.
-January 2015. / SEE Energy News
+Romania: Oltenia energy holding complains at regulator decision to change tariffs, SEE Energy News

 Tariffs for medium and high voltage power introduced by the National Authority for Energy Regulation affects large industrial customers, including Oltenia Energy Complex.